-Chelsea Manning Released From Jail, But Another Stint May Be On The Horizon
+Chelsea Manning Released From Jail But Another Stint May Be On The Horizon

 Chelsea Manning has been released from jail after being in custody for refusing to testify in front of the grand jury regarding WikiLeaks.
-However, it sounds as if Manning’s freedom may not last for all that long.
+However, it sounds as if Manning’s freedom may not last all that long.

 NPR details that the former military intelligence analyst was released from jail Thursday afternoon after the term for the grand jury involved expired.
-However, Manning’s legal team has referenced that a new subpoena has already been received related to a new grand jury being empaneled.
+However, Manning’s legal team referenced a new subpoena that has already been received related to a new grand jury being empaneled.

 According to People, Manning spent 62 days in a Virginia jail after refusing to testify.
 The grand jury has wanted answers from Chelsea regarding her WikiLeaks ties, and her refusal to answer the questions found her facing contempt and custody in jail.